 - Computer and TV Peripherals (keyboard, printer, BlueRay, etc.)

 - Ashes (Select Areas)

 These items may not be disposed of in a standard waste disposal facility and must be recycled.
-This is not our rule, this is the facility and the governments rule.
-If any of these items are spotted in the container prior to pick-up we will let the container sit.
+This is not our rule, this is the facility and the government’s rule.
+If any of these items are spotted in the container prior to pick-up we must let the container sit.
 If they are spotted when the container is dumped, we will be forced to reload the items, remove them from the disposal facility, and return them to you.
 There is an additional charge for the extra trip, so please make sure everyone with access to the container knows not to allow these items to be thrown in.

 3. Do not overfill the container

 Overloaded containers cannot be hauled.
 If the load exceeds the top rail of the container, or there is material sticking up or over the side we will require it to be corrected prior to pulling the box.
 Extra charges may apply if we need to make corrections to the load ourselves, or if we need to make an extra trip to pull the container.

 We recommend clearing the area around the container the night before your pick-up day.
 We start our day relatively early in the morning.
 Waking folks up with a 6 a.m. phone call asking them to move their car isn’t fun, so please make sure we have room to work when we arrive.
 We need to be able to access the front of the container (non-door end) straight on.

 Additional Roll-Off Tips

 If loading the container with a dense, heavy material like ashes from a burnpit, dirt, or shingles, please let us know in advance so we can advise you on loading restrictions.
 Generally, for ashes and dirt, we ask that you do not exceed a half load.
 Our trucks have a weight limit and exceeding the load restriction may cause our trucks to be overweight, or inability to lift the container from the ground.
 We're also prohibited from hauling ashes in some areas due to DEP and Landfill regulations.